Our evidence-based analysis of Centrophenoxine features

 - 5 Stacking

-Centrophenoxine, also known as meclofenoxate or Lucidril, is a well-known and respected nootropic that has been proven over five decades of use and rigorous clinical testing.
+Centrophenoxine, also known as meclofenoxate or Lucidril, is a nootropic that has proven itself for over five decades of use and rigorous clinical testing.

 Centrophenoxine is classified as a cholinergic, a substance that delivers or enhances the action of choline.
-It’s this cholinergic capability that makes it an efficient and effective nootropic on its own and a powerful potentiator when used in combination with other nootropics, particularly the racetams.
+Choline is the precursor of the neurotransmitter acetylcholine, strongly associated with many aspects of cognitive function.
+Its cholinergic capability makes it an efficient and effective nootropic on its own and a powerful potentiator when used in combination with other nootropics.

 Centrophenoxine has also been shown to act as an effective antioxidant and neuroprotectant, reversing the destructive effects of toxins and free radicals in the brain and effectively slowing cognitive decline.

-Benefits and Effects
+Benefits and Effects of Centrophenoxine